Establishing Validity for Distance Functions and Internal Clustering Validity Indices in Correlation Space: Experimental Setup

-For each data variant with correlation patterns (excluding raw variants), we calculated Wilcoxon signed rank tests with $\subjects=\nSubjects$ subjects.
-The exploratory analysis used two-sided tests with $\alpha=0.05$ to identify promising patterns.
-Based on these findings, we preregistered the confirmatory hypotheses listed in Tables \ref{tab:preregistrated-family-1} through \ref{tab:preregistrated-family-6}.

-We organised the confirmatory analysis into five families, each addressing specific aspects of internal index performance.
-For Family 2, which compares how well different distance functions produce optimal internal validity indices for the ground truth segmented clustering for SWC and DBI, we excluded pairs with differences $<0.0001$ and used SciPy's exact p-value implementation.
-For SWC higher values indicate better clustering quality, while for DBI values lower values indicate better quality.
-They hypotheses reflect this.

-For Family 3 correlation strength comparisons, we calculated Pearson's correlation coefficients between internal indices and the Jaccard index for each distance function, excluding pairs with correlation differences $<0.001$.
-Since DBI exhibits negative correlation with the Jaccard index, while SWC shows positive correlation, we multiplied the correlation coefficients of DBI by $-1$ to allow comparison of the correlation strengths.
+Exploratory analysis for Family 2-6 used two-sided Wilcoxon signed rank tests with $\alpha=0.05$ (SciPy exact p-value implementation).
+The hypotheses are preregistered in Tables \ref{tab:preregistrated-family-2} to \ref{tab:preregistrated-family-6}.
+For Family 2, we excluded pairs with differences $<0.0001$.
+For SWC, higher values indicate better quality; for DBI, lower values indicate better quality, with hypotheses written to reflect this directionality.
+For Family 3, we excluded pairs with correlation differences $<0.001$.
+Since DBI exhibits negative correlation with the Jaccard index, whilst SWC shows positive correlation, the correlation coefficients of DBI were multiplied by $-1$ to enable comparison.
+For Family 4-6, we used the optimal distance function established in Family 2 and 3.
+For Family 4, we excluded pairs with differences $<0.001$ and multiplied DBI correlation coefficients by $-1$ for strength comparison.
+For Families 5 and 6, we excluded pairs with differences $<0.0001$.

-For Family 4, which compares the correlation strength between SWC and DBI, we selected the distance function L5 based on exploratory analysis showing balanced performance across both indices and data variants.
-L5 achieved best-ranked or non-significantly different from best-ranked for both SWC and DBI across multiple conditions, ensuring that neither index is systematically disadvantaged in the comparative analysis.
-We excluded pairs with differences $<0.001$.
-Since DBI exhibits negative correlation with the Jaccard index, while SWC shows positive correlation, we multiplied the correlation coefficients of DBI by $-1$ to allow comparison of the correlation strengths.

-For Families 5 and 6 that examine the effects of the cluster and segment count on the ground truth values for SWC, respectively, DBI, we used the L5 distance function for consistency with the Family 4 comparisons and excluded pairs with differences $<0.0001$.
-We tested the impact of reducing cluster counts from 23 to 6, 23 to 11, and 11 to 6 (representing 100\%, 50\%, and 25\% of original clusters) and segment counts from 100 to 50 to 25 (representing 100\%, 50\%, and 25\% of original segments).

-For confirmatory testing across all families, we used one-sided Wilcoxon signed rank tests with $\alpha=0.05$ within hierarchical step-down procedures.
-This sequential testing approach controls family-wise error rate by ordering tests by decreasing effect sizes from exploratory analysis and stopping upon the first non-significant result \cite{Nosek2018}.
-Note that this approach allows for different optimal distance functions for different data variants rather than attempting to identify a single universally optimal solution.
+For confirmatory testing across all families, we used one-sided Wilcoxon signed rank tests with $\alpha=0.05$, testing preregistered hypotheses in order of decreasing effect sizes from exploratory analysis and stopping upon the first non-significant result \cite{Nosek2018}.
+Power analysis used effect size and achieved power calculations following Equations~\ref{eq:wilcox_effect_size} and~\ref{eq:wilcox_power}.